 I saw a plaque that I couldn’t afford to buy.
 I told my Dad what it looked like and he helped me make it.
 It hangs outside my front door.
 I will always treasure it because we did it together.
 He has taught me over and over that where there’s a will, there is most certainly a way!

-Our playhouse made by my Dad5 Things My Dad Taught me that will Change your Life
+Our playhouse made by my Dad

 My kitchen made by my Dad